 At the same time, place the onions on the grill and grill both sides for 2-3 minutes.
 Flip the onion rings when you see grill marks, and they begin to soften.

-When the burgers are cooked to your taste, top each piece with a slice of Kalleh Prato processed cheese and let it melt.
+When the burgers are cooked to your taste, top each piece with a slice of Prato Processed Cheese and let it melt.
 Spread the butter over the buns, place them on the heated grill, and toast the buttered sides.
-Grill the pretzel buns for a few minutes until light brown.
+Grill the Pretzel Buns for a few minutes until light brown.